 Cephalopods are by far the most intelligent of invertebrates.
 They can even rival many vertebrate animals with their problem solving skills.

-And on top of that, many of the coleoids have incredibly flexible bodies (as seen in the video above), malleable skin, color-changing chromatophores in their skin, and an ink sac for defense.
+And on top of that, many of the coleoids have incredibly flexible bodies, malleable skin, color-changing chromatophores in their skin, and an ink sac for defense.
 These all combine to make them masters of camouflage and escape.

 Now this has been heavily focusing on the octopus, which deserves all the attention it gets, but there are other cephalopods to be mentioned.
 Squids and cuttlefish share many features with the octopuses, but have the addition of two more arms (for a total of 10) called tentacles.
 These are retractable hunting appendages with suction cups only at their tips.